Keeping Your Child Safe In School

 Safeguarding our children is at the top of our agenda.

-Mr. Pugh is the Back-up Designated Senior Leader.
+Mr. McGurk is the Back-up Designated Senior Leader.

 The school’s Child Protection and Safeguarding Policy is updated at least annually and more regularly when there are national policy changes.
 Parents can find a copy of this policy on this website.

 This policy outlines the procedures staff have to follow, how these are recorded and the training staff receive.